MarwaAbdallah/Traveling-Salesman-Problem/README.md

 This is a java implementation of a genetic algorithm proposing an approximate solution to the Traveslman Problem in a reasonnable time.

-My teammates for this project are Dian BARRY and Ahcene Yousfi.
+My teammates for this project are Dian BARRY and Ahcene YOUSFI.

 ## Organization: